-The Course Reserves units of the George A. Smathers Libraries are currently accepting course reserves requests for the Fall 2022 and Spring 2023 semesters.
+The Course Reserves units of the George A. Smathers Libraries are currently accepting course reserves requests for the Spring 2023 semester.
 Hard copy (DVD and books) as well as electronic reserves items including ebooks, database links, scans of chapters and streaming video will be available through Course Reserves.
 Please keep in mind that scans of chapters or sections of material will be subject to copyright fair use guidelines.

 Additionally, we will be accepting requests throughout the term.
 When making course reserves requests, we would ask that instructors place their requests as early as possible, to give the library workers enough time to search for, acquire materials and process both hardcopy and digital format (when possible) requests as necessary.
 To open a new course or renew a course in Ares, please see Instructors Guide to Ares.

 If there are any questions, or if we can be of assistance, please contact us at 352-273-2520, or via email at firstname.lastname@example.org.
 Please feel free to share this information with colleagues who would benefit from the services of Course Reserves.